adam-abdelrahman0/HeatCheck/README.md

 <h2>Duties:</h2>
 Adam:<br>
 Alex: Scraping outfit data off Pinterest so we have data to judge our heat.
 Digging into the Pinterest API, figuring out how to make it all work.<br>
-Andrew: Interfacing with webcam to take imgages and stream a preview<br>
+Andrew: Interfacing with webcam to take images and stream a preview, learning Python hehe<br>
 Christian: work on image classifier to identify article of clothing and color of clothing and (if time allows) the style of the article of clothing